Water System Flushing Program - FAQ

 Questions

-Please contact Adam Brown, Water Resources Manager, at (530) 333-4356 for additional information.
+Please contact Adam Brown, Operations Manager, at (530) 333-4356 for additional information.
 To learn more about the Georgetown Divide Public Utility District, please go to www.gd-pud.org